Florida Wind Speed · Lee County · Post-Ian

 Storm record

-Before Charley and Ian, Lee County had absorbed Donna (1960) and a series of mid-twentieth-century storms that shaped early local building practice.
-None of those storms produced the modern engineering data set that Charley and Ian did, but they remain part of why ASCE 7-22 places Lee in the contour band it occupies today.
+Before Charley and Ian, Lee absorbed Donna (1960) and a series of mid-century storms that shaped early local building practice.
+They remain part of why ASCE 7-22 places Lee in its contour band today.

 Code basis

-Lee County also tightened its permit review process post-Ian to require certified inspection at multiple stages for elevated coastal construction, particularly around hurricane strap continuity from roof rafter to foundation.
-The wind speed input to the engineering calculation has not changed — it is still whatever the ASCE 7-22 map (or pending FBC override) specifies — but the burden of demonstrating that the structure actually realizes its calculated wind resistance has gone up substantially.
+The wind speed input to the calculation has not changed — it is still the ASCE 7-22 map value, or a pending FBC override.
+What rose is the burden of proving the structure realizes its calculated wind resistance.

 Lee County permitting at a glance